loginov-rocks/BluetoothTerminal/README.md

 #### `void setReceiveBufferSize(size_t size)`

-Set receive buffer size in bytes.
-Use to accommodate longer messages.
+Sets the size of the buffer used for receiving data.
+The buffer accumulates received data until the receive separator (`\n` by default) is detected, indicating the end of a message.
+The buffer must be large enough to accommodate the entire message, including the separator, before processing.
+If a message exceeds the buffer size, the oldest data will be discarded to make room for new incoming data, preventing buffer overflow.
+Setting a buffer size that fits the expected message lengths is essential to avoid unintended data loss.

-Optional, `128` bytes by default.
-Can be changed in runtime, for example during `loop()` execution.
-However, when changed it discards the current receive buffer data.
+Optional; if not set, `128` bytes will be used by default.
+If called in runtime, for example during `loop()` execution, and there is data in the buffer, it will be discarded.

 Example: